 - Charles J Lockwood, MD, MHCM

 - Senior Vice President, USF Health

 - University of South Florida

 Pregnancy and the puerperium (postpartum period) are well-established risk factors for venous thromboembolism (VTE), with VTE occurring in approximately 1 in 1600 pregnancies [1-3].

 VTE can manifest during pregnancy as an isolated lower extremity deep venous thrombosis (DVT) or clot can break off from the lower extremities and travel to the lung to present as pulmonary embolus (PE).
-In the United States, PE is the sixth leading cause of maternal mortality, responsible for 20 to 30 percent of maternal deaths [4-7].
+In the United States, PE is the sixth leading cause of maternal mortality [4-7].
 Preventing deaths from PE in pregnancy requires a high index of clinical suspicion focused on an accurate diagnostic approach so that appropriate treatment with anticoagulation can be initiated in a timely fashion.

 The diagnosis of PE during pregnancy will be reviewed here.
 The epidemiology and pathogenesis of VTE, the diagnosis of DVT during pregnancy, and the prevention and treatment of DVT and PE during pregnancy are discussed separately.
 (See "Deep vein thrombosis in pregnancy: Epidemiology, pathogenesis, and diagnosis" and "Deep vein thrombosis and pulmonary embolism in pregnancy: Prevention" and "Deep vein thrombosis and pulmonary embolism in pregnancy: Treatment".)